OTI Festival 1977: Participants

 Broadcasters from twenty-one countries participated in this edition of the OTI Festival.
 The OTI members, public or private broadcasters from Spain, Portugal, and nineteen Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 This number of participants broke the previous record of nineteen participants that was reached in 1974.
 All the countries that participated in the previous edition returned, joined by Portugal, which had missed the festival since 1974, and the Dominican Republic, which had missed the 1976 edition.

-Some of the participating broadcasters, such as those representing Chile, Guatemala, and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Chile, Guatemala, and Mexico, selected their entries through their regular national televised competitions.
 Other broadcasters, among them the host broadcaster, decided to select their entry internally.

-Both Portugal and Brazil sent their entries in Portuguese, although the last lines of the Brazilian entry were performed in Spanish, making it the first and only bilingual song of the history of the festival.